 The click-stopper aperture ring and the smooth manual focusing ring both add a sense of luxury, elevating the overall quality of this prime lens.

 As mentioned above, one of the biggest pros of the Fujinon xf 23mm f2 is its convenient size.
 It’s small and compact, which makes it an ideal travel lens.
 It attaches easily to your camera without adding any unnecessary extra bulk.

 The lens weighs just 180g, so it’s lightweight as well.
 This makes carrying it with you while sightseeing on busy city streets all day a breeze.

 It’s important to note that while the lens is smaller than most, and weighs very little, thanks to its length, it may be top-heavy on some cameras.
 This depends on the camera you’re using it with, though.
 I use my Fuji 23mm with my old Fuji X-T2 and the new Fujifilm X-T4 and find that this lens body combo is the perfect match.

 Fujifilm 23mm f2 Review – Weather Sealing

-The weather seal on the f2 allows for great outdoor shooting.
-You can whip it out and take romantic photos in the soft summer drizzle, or get amazing shots of snow falling in the streets.
+The weather-resistant design of the f2 allows for great outdoor shooting.
+You can whip it out and take romantic photos in the soft summer drizzle or get amazing shots of snow falling in the streets.